-The inn on quiet Sunday Creek, in the Victorian western district, was on the fringe of European civilisation.
+The Greenvale Inn on quiet Sunday Creek, in the Victorian western district, was on the fringe of European civilisation.
 Travellers would sometimes collapse exhausted, anxiously looking over their shoulder for the Aboriginals who chased them that far.
-There was an Aboriginal camp nearby, Janet gave them food from her kitchen, and her husband sold them grog often with disastrous effects.
+There was an Aboriginal camp nearby, Janet gave them food from her kitchen, and her husband may have supplied them grog with disastrous effects.

 Janet was left with her seventeen year old son as the man of the house when her husband and oldest son went to the Ballarat gold diggings in the 1850s.
 Her three oldest boys joined the New Zealand gold rush a decade later.